Mask96/Personal-Butler/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.Personal-Butler' is invalid and this project uses 'com.example.PersonalButler' instead.
+* The original package name 'com.example.Personal-Butler' is invalid and this project uses 'com.example.personalbutler' instead.

 # Getting Started